teqdruid/llvm-project/mlir/docs/OpDefinitions.md

   let summary = "An integer type with special semantics";

   let description = [{
 An alternate integer type.
-This type differentiates itself from the std int by not having a SignednessSemantics parameter, just a width.
+This type differentiates itself from the standard integer type by not having a SignednessSemantics parameter, just a width.
   }];

   let parameters = (